 Psychotherapy Effectiveness in Real Life

-Therapist effectiveness outside the confines of tightly controlled scientific studies, i.e. the kinds of therapists you’re most likely to hire, suggest a similar effectiveness (.8 on average).
+Studies of therapist effectiveness outside the confines of tightly controlled scientific studies, i.e. the kinds of therapists you’re most likely to hire, suggest a similar effectiveness (.8 on average).
 But, the bad news is that experienced therapists don’t seem more effective than graduate students (Minami et al., 2009).
-Goldberg et colleagues (2016) reported that therapist effectiveness could decrease with time and experience!
+Goldberg and colleagues (2016) even reported that therapist effectiveness could decrease with time and experience!

 Bruce Wampold, a leading researcher in the field thus offers a disheartening conclusion: “Therapists do not get better with time or experience.
 That is, over the course of their professional careers, on average, it appears that therapists do not improve, if by improvement we mean ‘achieve better outcomes’.”
 (Wampold & Imel, 2017).

 What to do to increase psychotherapy effectiveness?
-Inspired by my friend and Australian colleague Julian McNally the Contextual Psychology Center joined the ACORN partnership.
-This network brings together over 15,000 clinicians from several countries who practice the full range of psychotherapy approaches.
-ACORN member have made the choice to measure their effectiveness.
-These practitioners invite their clients to fill in a brief questionnaire at the outset of each session.
+Inspired by my friend and Australian colleague Julian McNally the Contextual Psychology Center joined the ACORN collaboration.
+This network brings together over 15,000 clinicians from several countries who practice a broad range of psychotherapy approaches.
+ACORN members have made the choice to measure their effectiveness and invite their clients to fill in a brief questionnaire at the outset of each session.

-I went to discuss the result with Marie-France, my wife, colleague and CPI co-founder.
-“Darling, look at this,” I said disheartened.
+I went to discuss the result with a colleague.
+“Look at this,” I said disheartened.
 “I always knew and said I was a better trainer than clinician.”
 Without missing a beat she replied: “I think you’re even worse at data entry.”
 She was right.
 I went to check and I had made a complete mess of entering my clients’ data.
 Now I get them to feed in their scores straight into ACORN, so as to protect us all from my limitations.

 At the CPI, I am committed to improve my effectiveness and to go get support and engage in deliberate practice exercises that, according to research, can help therapist sharpen their skills (Chow et coll.
 2015).
-This is why CPI has put together a peer supervision group where we can share our improvement goals and objectives and engage in deliberate practice so as to be even more effective for you.
+To support our practitioners, CPI maintains a peer supervision group where we can share our improvement goals and objectives and engage in deliberate practice so as to be even more effective for you.

 This is why I commit to regularly update this blog with my latest ACORN scores relative to those of the whole international ACORN community of mental health professionals.